Wisconsin Catholic Library Association

 Donated by the Wisconsin Catholic Library Association, 1971; additions donated by the association in 1993-2007.
 Printed finding aid converted to html, 2011.

 Founded in 1936, the Milwaukee Unit of the national Catholic Libraries Association (CLA) gathered local Catholic librarians at meetings which focused on practical problems facing librarians.
-Interest within the state grew to the point that in 1939, the Wisconsin Unit of the Catholic Library Association (WCLA) was formed.
-The purpose of the association is to encourage development in the fields of Catholic literature and Catholic library work.
-Membership is open to anyone interested in this development.
+Interest within the state grew to the point that in 1939 the Wisconsin Unit of the Catholic Library Association (WCLA) was formed.
+The purpose of the association, which dissolved in 2017 due to a sharp decline in membership, was to encourage development in the fields of Catholic literature and Catholic library work.
+Membership was open to anyone interested in this development.

-The WCLA Executive Board is comprised of a Chairman, Vice-Chairman, Secretary, Treasurer, Past-Chairman, Section Directors, Diocesan Directors, Archivist, Membership Chairman, and Reading Program Chairman.
-The Chairman, Vice-Chairman, Secretary, and Treasurer are elected by the membership-at-large, while the remaining board members are appointed by the Chairman.
-The officers serve a two-year term beginning at the end of the fall conference in an odd-numbered year.
+The WCLA Executive Board was comprised of a Chairman, Vice-Chairman, Secretary, Treasurer, Past-Chairman, Section Directors, Diocesan Directors, Archivist, Membership Chairman, and Reading Program Chairman.
+The Chairman, Vice-Chairman, Secretary, and Treasurer were elected by the membership-at-large, while the remaining board members were appointed by the Chairman.
+The officers served a two-year term beginning at the end of the fall conference in an odd-numbered year.

 See also: "Histories of the Unit, 1936-1973," Series 2, Box 1, Folder 7.